Netting planned after woman nearly hit by falling debris from under 7 train in Queens

 It has now happened four times since February in the same area, once smashing a car window.

-"I can't believe this is still happening, I've seen photos of it happening to people's cars," said Koster.
+"I can't believe this is still happening, I've seen photos of it happening to people's cars," Koster said.
 "My husband and I don't drive under here anymore at all because I don't want stuff falling on the car, I have children.
 I don't want that to happen."

-"This is a really busy subway stop here on the 7 line," said New York City Councilman Jimmy Van Bramer.
-"There's a school not too far away, so families are walking across Roosevelt Avenue all day long."

 After the first three incidents, Van Bramer wrote a letter to New York City Transit Authority President Andy Byford asking him to install netting that would catch the debris as it fell.

-"Andy Byford said to me in that letter in response to the first three incidents they've checked everything, they've checked everything twice, they believe it's safe," said Van Bramer.
+"Andy Byford said to me in that letter in response to the first three incidents, they've checked everything, they've checked everything twice, they believe it's safe," Van Bramer said.
 "And the netting solution is not something they're prepared to go forward at this time."

 But after the latest incident, Byford has apparently changed his mind.
 In a statement Monday, he said, "We are working to quickly put into place an initial deployment of netting to understand if it can be used to contain debris while also still providing enough visibility and access to perform regular inspections. "